Nelson Adams: Career

 Adams moved his practice to Miami Shores, Florida in 1986.
 He became vice president of network development for Sheridan Healthcorp in March 1995.
 From December 1999 to January 2004, he served as medical director for Greater Miami OB-GYN Associates at Sheridan Healthcorp.

 He founded Access Health Solutions in February 2004 and serves as its president and chairman.
 He was sworn in as the 108th president of the 112-year-old National Medical Association during its annual convention and scientific assembly in Honolulu, Hawaii on August 7, 2007.

 In 2008, he launched "Walk a Mile with a Child", an annual event designed to increase awareness and emphasize community health education.
 The inaugural walk was held in the Overtown section of Miami on April 19, 2008.
 The first official walk was held in Atlanta, Georgia on July 31, 2008, during the NMA's annual convention.

 On June 24, 2008, Adams testified before the House Energy and Commerce Subcommittee on Health in support of the Health Equity and Accountability Act of 2007, which sought to reduce ethnic disparities in health care, improve "cultural competency" among medical providers, and improve medical workplace diversity.
 Adams was a panelist during a National Hispanic Medical Association Congressional Lunch Briefing for members of Congress and staff.
-They discussed strategies to lower health care costs by addressing health disparities and to spotlight reform coalitions, which included health disparities in their agenda.
+They discussed strategies to lower health care costs by addressing health disparities and spotlighting reform coalitions, which included health disparities in their agenda.

 On July 2, 2008, he was a panelist during a conference of the 37th Annual Conference of Rainbow PUSH Coalition in Chicago, called "Closing the Health Gap: The Civil Right to Health Care", which examined the role of discrimination and other factors in explaining the health gap.

+Adams presided as the Clinical Professor in the OB/GYN Department at the Florida International University College of Medicine, starting in 2010 and ending in 2018.

 In 2025, Howard University honored Adams with the Alumni Award for Distinguished Postgraduate Achievement, noting his career as a pioneer in maternal and child health and his advocacy for eliminating racial and ethnic health disparities.

 Adams is a member of the Board of Trustees of Meharry Medical College, Barry University, the Miami Art Museum, and St. John Community Development Organization.
 He sits on the board of directors of the Overtown Youth Center in Miami and other organizations.

 Adams received the Alumni Award for Distinguished Postgraduate Achievement from Howard University for his contributions.
 He was recognized for this at the Charter Day 2025 Dinner on March 1,2025.